“Welcome to Hollywood! What’s your dream? Everybody’s got a dream!”

 He was the most prolific story teller.

-He could inspire doctors, lawyers, teachers, accountants and blue collar workers.
+He could inspire doctors, lawyers, teachers, accountants and salt of the earth workers.

 He could influence those with affluence with the message of benevolence.